ppbrown/arm_stm32_blink/README.md

-# Blink demo and mini register library for stm32 ARM chip, in pure Assembly Language
+# Blink demo and pocket-sized register library for stm32 ARM chip, in pure Assembly Language

 (Initially developed on stm32f4 series hardware)

-This is intended to be a starting point for general-case Embedded ARM Assembly Programming
+This is intended to be an intro for general-case Embedded ARM Assembly Programming

-This demo is specifically coded on a stm32f401re CPU, (Cortex M4) shipped on a Nucleo-F-401RE board with an LED, sold by ST Microelectronics
+These demos were initially coded on a stm32f401re CPU, (Cortex M4) shipped on a Nucleo-F-401RE board with an LED, sold by ST Microelectronics